 There are a few occasions where you may need to remove your plantation shutters.
 Whether you’re replacing, repairing, or cleaning, removing plantations shutters should be done carefully.
 In this blog post, we will be discussing the steps you will need to follow in order to safely remove your plantation shutters.
-Keep reading to learn more and contact The Plantation Shutter Company today if you need help from a specialist!
+Keep reading to learn more and contact Shutters of the Strand if you need help from a specialist!

 How to Remove Plantation Shutters

 What You Will Need

 Step 1: Locate hinges that attach the plantation shutters to the hanging strips.

 Step 2: Remove screws and hinges.

 Using a screwdriver, remove screws attaching the plantation shutters to the hanging strips.
 Remove each shutter in one piece from the hanging strips.
 Some shutters may be attached to hinges by a hinge pin.
 If your plantation shutters do, remove the hinge pin to release the shutter from the hanging strips.

 NOTE: To avoid damaging the hinge hardware, be sure to support the weight of the shutters while unscrewing each hinge.
 This ensures that the shutters will not fall and break or hit you when you are removing them.
 Next, remove all hinges from hanging strips.